unstoppabledomains/dev-docs/partner/partner-integration-guides/reserve-free-domain-name.md

 ```

 :::info
-Partners can only reserve one domain per reservation identifier and are allowed to use **ANY STRING VALUE** for the `resellerIdentityKey` parameter.
+To reserve a free and available domain, the partner must provide a unique user identifier (this could be an email or some other internal user identifier).
+The same identifier must be provided in the `resellerIdentityKey` parameter when minting the domain (using the [Buy a Domain or Claim for Free](https://docs.unstoppabledomains.com/openapi/reference/#tag/orders/paths/~1orders/post) endpoint).
 :::

-## Step 4: Use the Reserve Domain Name Endpoint
+## Step 4: Use the Reserve Free Domain Name Endpoint

-Send a `GET` request with the authorization headers and request body you have prepared to check to the Reserve Domain Name endpoint.
+Send a `POST` request with the authorization headers and request body you have prepared to check to the `Reserve Free Domain Name` endpoint.
 Here is the URL for our API environments:

 Sandbox Environment: